-Currently, families may be eligible for child care with incomes up to 142% FPL (about \$35,301 for a family of three in 2023) and 150% FPL (about \$37,290 for a family of three in 2023) for children with special needs.
-Regardless, families may remain eligible until their incomes exceed 300% FPL (\$74,580 for a family of three in 2023).
-Families enrolled onto Ohio Works First, a cash assistance program, administered by ODJFS, can receive services under transitional eligibility.
-Transitional eligibility allows a person up to 12 months of new or continuing PFCC benefits during their transition out of Ohio Works First when their income is at or below 150% FPL.
+Under H.B.
+33, families may be eligible for child care with incomes up to 145% FPL and 150% FPL for children with special needs.
+Regardless, families may remain eligible until their incomes exceed 300% FPL.
+Families enrolled onto OWF, a cash assistance program, administered by ODJFS, can receive services under transitional eligibility.
+Transitional eligibility allows a person up to 12 months of new or continuing PFCC benefits during their transition out of OWF when their income is at, or below, 150% FPL.
 Families are required to contribute to the costs of child care in the form of copayments, which are established based on a sliding scale of family incomes.
 Children must be under age 13 unless the child has a special need, then the child must be under 18.